Gravecat/fb6muf/README.md

 kat-toadstub.muf -- A very basic stub to add extra confirmation when @toading someone.

-kat-socialsii.muf -- A MUCK socials program, based loosely on Socials v2.2 by Katt.
+kat-socials2.muf -- A MUCK socials program, based loosely on Socials v2.2 by Katt.

 kat-ansitoggle.muf -- A very simple program that provides a command for toggling ANSI colour on and off.